3 Ways to Educate Children & Parents Beyond the Dental Chair

 Tips for Creating a Presentation Area in Your Children’s Library

-A library’s presentation area is a great space to engage with your community and draw attention to your library.
+A library’s storytime area or presentation area is a great space to engage with your community and draw attention to your library.
 Having exciting decor in a library’s interior area can be a great way to appeal to kids and families.
 Kids will be excited to attend events and visit the library knowing that it has a space built for them.

 Here are ways you can enhance your presentation area and leave an impression on your visitors.